 The Immigration Act enables a foreigner to apply for a business visa for a maximum duration of three years (extendable) on the basis of a foreign direct investment into a prospective business enterprise, or in an existing one, on the basis of a R5 million investment.
 Such a visa is issued subject to the following:

 - At least 60% of the total staff complement employed in the operations of the business is South Africans employed permanently in various positions.

 - The business must be registered with the South African Revenue Service, Unemployment Insurance Fund, Compensation Fund for Occupational Injuries and Diseases and The Companies and Intellectual Property Commission (where applicable).

 - The Department of Trade and Industry and Competition must issue a letter regarding both the feasibility of the business and its contribution to the National Interest of South Africa.

 Note: You may also want to read about permanent residence on the basis of a business.

 Investing in a South African business may make you eligible to apply for a business visa, this is not automatically granted on the basis of any type of investment, but requires the business to comply with certain criteria.
-An application to the Department of Trade and Industry must also be made to obtain a certification.
+An application to the Department of Trade and Industry and Competition must also be made to obtain a certification.
 Contact Eisenberg & Associates specialist immigration attorneys.